cscart/docs/designer_guide/css.rst

 *	``darken(@color, 10%)`` - returns the color that is 10% darker than the current color.

-These operations are related to Styles and Visual Editor.
+These operations are related to Styles and the Theme Editor.
 With one base color it is possible to change colors of other elements by making base color lighter or darker.

 *	``percentage(0.5)`` - converts value to percents.
 Used while creating grid and columns.